 Good for: Large enterprises (5,000+ employees) with complex, multi-region hiring operations and compliance requirements.

-iCIMS is consistently recognized as an enterprise leader in talent acquisition technology, including placement in Gartner's 2025 evaluation of the talent acquisition suite market.
-It's an enterprise workhorse built for high-volume, multi-location hiring with deep compliance tooling.
-In 2025, iCIMS acquired Apli to expand multilingual, high-volume screening across Latin America.
-The platform handles career sites, CRM, onboarding, and offer management alongside core ATS functions.
+iCIMS is consistently recognized as an enterprise leader in talent acquisition technology, including placement in Gartner’s 2025 evaluation of the talent acquisition suite market.
+An enterprise workhorse built for high-volume, multi-location hiring with deep compliance tooling, iCIMS acquired Apli in 2025 to expand multilingual screening across Latin America.
+Career sites, CRM, onboarding, and offer management all sit alongside core ATS functions in one platform.

-Limitations: Pricing starts around $55K/yr for 1,000-employee organizations and scales to $140K+ for larger teams.
+Cautions: Pricing starts around $55K/yr for 1,000-employee organizations and scales to $140K+ for larger teams.
 Implementation timelines run months, not weeks.
-The interface feels dated compared to Ashby or Greenhouse.
+Interface-wise, iCIMS shows its age next to Ashby or Greenhouse.
 Small or mid-size teams will find it overwhelming and overpriced.

 10. SmartRecruiters (Now SAP)